FeatureBaseDB/featurebase/docs/getting-started.md

 Note: This is the response you should receive once completing this project.
 It has also been formatted using `jq`.

 #### Using Curl

-Note: This is not the recommended way to interact with Pilosa, but it is the fastest way to see the efficiency of Pilosa.

 ##### Create the Schema